The human brain is the most complex thing, and it matters to all of us. There’s nothing better to research.

-To properly study use-driven brain plasticity in humans, we must overcome a series of exciting challenges.
+To properly study brain organization and function in humans, we must overcome a series of exciting challenges.
 Hence, we have created a multi-pronged plan of attack and are coming at this fascinating problem from several different angles.

 Scroll down to learn more...